SONET (Synchronous Optical Network)

 Let us now learn about the various SONET network elements.

-1. STS Multiplexer: It is used to perform multiplexing of the digital signals (combine all the different frequencies into a strengthened single signal at the sender’s end so that transmission can take place easily) and it converts the electrical signals to optical signals.
+- STS Multiplexer: It is used to perform multiplexing of the digital signals (combine all the different frequencies into a strengthened single signal at the sender’s end so that transmission can take place easily) and it converts the electrical signals to optical signals.

 What are multiplexers?
-Well, a device that can combine all the different frequencies into a single signal (composite signal) at the sender’s end so that transmission can take place easily is called a multiplexer.
+Well, a device that can combine all the different frequencies into a single signal (composite signal) at the sender’s end so that transmission can take place easily is called a multiplexer. - STS Demultiplexer: The STS Demultiplexer is just opposite to the multiplexer, it performs the de-multiplexing of the digital signals.
+Along with de-multiplexing, it converts the optical signals back into electrical signals.

 What are demultiplexers?
 Similar to the multiplexers, at the receiver’s end, we use a device that can do the reverse work which is to extract the individual frequency.

-Theoretically, we can say that the device that combines the various frequencies into a single composite signal at the sender’s end is termed a multiplexer (MUX) and the device that extracts the various frequencies from the composite signal at the receiver’s end is termed a de-multiplexer (DEMUX).
+Theoretically, we can say that the device that combines the various frequencies into a single composite signal at the sender’s end is termed amultiplexer (MUX)

-3. Regenerator: A regenerator is nothing but a repeater that strengthens the provided optical signals.
+. - Regenerator: A regenerator is nothing but a repeater that strengthens the provided optical signals.
 Hence, a regenerator is a device that increases the incoming optical signal and allows them to travel farther than it would have traveled without the regeneration of the signal.

-4. Add/ Drop Multiplexer: It is a multiplexer that enables the signal to be added or removed from a source.
+- Add/ Drop Multiplexer: It is a multiplexer that enables the signal to be added or removed from a source.
 The add or drop multiplexer adds the signals (to be sent to the receiver to create a strong single signal) from several sources to a particular path or removes the unuseful signal from the specified path so that the transmission of signals can take place more smoothly.

 Refer to the image provided below for more clarity.